Vyniii/vyniii/README.md

 ### hey hey, vynii here 👋 ENG

-- 🎸 My real name isn't vinicius but i prefer to be called as that
+- 🎸 My first name isn't vinicius but i prefer to be called as that
 - 📣 How to find me:
   - 🎮Discord: Vynii#1701
   - 📱Twitter: @Vynii_Gt